MaksPikul/FightNight/README.md

 }
 ```
 Microsoft mapper below to show difference and neccessity for a mapper,
-microsoft doesn't have a email_verified field, and has mail as the key for email value
+microsoft doesn't have a email_verified or picture field in json response, and has mail as the key for email value
 ```C#
  public async Task<OAuthUserDto> MapResponseToUser(IEnumerable<Claim> res)
  {